greerviau/openvoiceassistant-hub/README.md

 If you want to write your own integration, follow the [documentation](https://github.com/greerviau/openvoiceassistant-hub/blob/develop/backend/integrations/README.md#writing-a-custom-integration) for a guideline.

 # Skills
-Skills are available out of the box, no programming required, simply import them from the frontend UI and configure them appropriatley.
+Skills are available out of the box, no programming required.
+Simply import them from the frontend UI and configure them appropriatley.

 Check out the [list of available skills](https://github.com/greerviau/openvoiceassistant-hub/blob/develop/backend/skills/README.md) openvoiceassistant has to offer!